Measured asymptotic expanders and rigidity for Roe algebras: Measured asymptotic expanders

 Throughout this subsection, we fix a sequence of finite metric spaces $\{(X_n,d_n)\}_{n\in \N}$.
 Let $(X,d)$ be their coarse disjoint union and $\H_0$ be a Hilbert space.
 Recall from Definition \ref{defn:block rank one projection} that a block-rank-one projection with respect to $\{X_n\}_{n\in \N}$ is an infinite rank projection of the form

 where each $P_n$ is a rank-one projection in $\B(\ell^2(X_n;\H_0))$.
 Note that each $P_n$ has the form $P_n(\eta)=\langle \eta, \xi_n \rangle \xi_n$ for all $\eta \in \ell^2(X_n;\H_0)$, where $\xi_n$ is a unit vector in $\ell^2(X_n;\H_0)$.
 In this case, we also say that $P=\bigoplus_{n\in \N} P_n$ is the \emph{block-rank-one projection associated to the unit vectors $\{\xi_n\}_{n\in \N}$}.
-Then the associated probability measure $m_n$ on $X_n$ is given by $m_n(x)=||\xi_n(x)||^2=||P_n\delta_x||^2$.
+Then the associated probability measure $m_n$ on $X_n$ is given by $m_n(x)=||\xi_n(x)||^2$.

 \begin{rem} When $\H_0=\C$ and $\xi_n$ is the unit vector $\frac{1}{\sqrt{|X_n|}}\chi_{X_n}\in \ell^2(X_n)$, the corresponding block-rank-one projection $P$ is the so-called \emph{averaging projection}.
-It has been well-studied in \cite{structure,Intro}, and the most significant result is the fact that $P$ is quasi-local \emph{if and only if} $P$ belongs to the uniform Roe algebra $C^*_u(X)$ (see \cite[Theorem 6.1]{structure}). \end{rem}
+It has been well-studied in \cite{structure,Intro}, and the most significant result is the fact that $P$ is quasi-local \emph{if and only if} $P$ belongs to the uniform Roe algebra $C^*_u(X)$ \emph{if and only if} $\{X_n\}_{n\in \N}$ forms a sequence of asymptotic expanders in the sense of Definition~\ref{defn:asymptotic expanders} (see \cite[Theorem~6.1]{structure}). \end{rem}

 Similarly to \cite[Lemma~3.8 and Proposition~3.9]{Intro} it is straightforward to obtain the following two results: \begin{lem} For each $n \in \N$ and any $A,B \subseteq X_n$, we have

 \end{lem}

 \begin{prop} A block-rank-one projection $P=\bigoplus_{n\in \N} P_n \in \B(\ell^2(X;\H_0))$ with respect to $\{X_n\}_{n\in \N}$ is quasi-local \emph{if and only if}